 Bringing Art to Life and Life to Art

 Opera Atelier’s 2018-2019 season brings art to life with two rare and exceptional creations.
 We open with a French Baroque double bill (Oct.
 25, 2018-Nov.
-3, 2018): Charpentier’s Actéon, coupled with Rameau’s glittering masterpiece, Pygmalion.
-Next, Canadian superstar soprano Measha Brueggergosman returns to the Toronto opera stage in her award-winning performance as Elettra in Mozart’s Idomeneo (April 4-13, 2019).
+3, 2018 at the Elgin Theatre): Charpentier’s Actéon, coupled with Rameau’s glittering masterpiece, Pygmalion.
+Next, Canadian superstar soprano Measha Brueggergosman returns to the Toronto opera stage in her award-winning performance as Elettra in Mozart’s Idomeneo (April 4-13, 2019 at the Ed Mirvish Theatre).
 We invite you to join us for a season that promises to bring Art to Life and Life to Art.

-Subscriptions are on sale now to our two-opera season at the Elgin Theatre, Toronto.
+Subscriptions are on sale now to our two-opera season in Toronto.

 Charpentier Actéon & Rameau Pygmalion

 October 25 – November 3, 2018

 “…powerful, lyrical, emotional … dazzling” – Globe and Mail

 “…one is unlikely to find a better production anywhere else” – Toronto Star

 Actéon – the story of the young hunter turned into a stag – and Pygmalion – the story of a beautiful statue magically brought to life – are transformed into riveting operatic masterpieces in the hands of Charpentier and Rameau, two of the greatest composers in French music history.
 Canadian tenor Colin Ainsworth is featured in both title roles here in Toronto and on our international tour to Versailles, France and the US.

 Performed in French with English Surtitles.